Real Estate Case Interview: Framework, Metrics, and Worked Example (2026)

 Four Core Real Estate Metrics

 Master these four metrics before any real estate case.
-Cap rate is used in 9 out of 10 real estate valuation scenarios as the primary comparator across markets and asset classes.
+Cap rate is usually the fastest comparator across markets and asset classes, but it is only useful when paired with the quality of NOI and the risk behind the asset.

 1. Cap Rate (Capitalization Rate)